Quick

 The Course

 This course mixes theory and practical work; after understanding the techniques media producers use, you are given the chance to create projects that reflect this understanding.
-First year students will create adverts and short films shot on location during one-day filming trips; develop their own presentation skills and learn camera techniques and full editing skills.
+Students will create short films and trailers shot on location during one-day filming trips; develop their own presentation skills and learn camera techniques and full editing skills.
 They will also develop multicamera television productions in our television studio, culminating in an end-of-year magazine programme project.
-In the second year, students will enhance these skills with specialist work on audio and soundtracks, a lifestyle programme and live broadcast projects.
+Students will also enhance these skills with specialist work on audio and soundtracks, music video productions and documentary.
 Students will also have the chance to visit television studios, attend studio recordings and participate in live local radio.

 Course Activities

-Discussion and understanding of theoretical concepts; essays and presentations; planning, researching and developing programme and production ideas; location filming; Final Cut Pro editing; on-screen graphic creation through Adobe Creative Suite; direction, leadership, floor management, camera operation, lighting, sound development, vision mixing, and full use of a fully-equipped College television studio.
-There is also an opportunity to become involved in the College radio station 6FM.
+Discussion and understanding of theoretical concepts; essays and presentations; planning, researching and developing programme and production ideas; location filming; Adobe Premiere Pro editing; on-screen graphic creation through Adobe Creative Suite; direction, leadership, floor management, camera operation, lighting, sound development, vision mixing, and full use of a fully-equipped College television studio.

 Career and Progression Opportunities